 That rounds out our top The Best Fall Foliage Tours by Train, Boat, or Car in the Northeast for Families!
 We are sure your family found one or two things on this list to love too!
 Whether you choose to experience the wonder of autumn on a fall foliage train ride, boat cruise, or scenic drive, we know you will treasure the time with your family.
-From unforgettable options for a fall foliage train ride to dramatic autumn drives and boat cruises perfect for leaf-peeping, this lineup is sure to fill your fall bucket list.
+From unforgettable options for a fall foliage train ride in New Hamshire to dramatic autumn drives in Rhode Island, the perfect leaf-peeping getaway awaits your family.
+Certainly, this lineup will fill your fall bucket list.
 We wish you happy trails and magical autumn moments with your family!

 *Due to the COVID-19 pandemic, many of the accommodations, restaurants, or activities on this list may also be closed.
 Please ensure availability before making your decision.